Second Annual Disability Advocacy Coalition in Medicine Interprofessional Virtual ConferenceEmpowering Patients and Providers as Disability Advocates

-Through thoughtful sessions, reflective panels, hands-on workshops, and collaborative team-based learning activities, we learned about how we as health professions students can advocate for patients with disabilities, support our peers with disabilities, and address ableism in medicine and health education.
+Through thoughtful sessions, reflective panels, workshops, and collaborative team-based learning activities, we will discuss and learn about how we as graduate health professional students can advocate for patients with disabilities, support our peers with disabilities, and address ableism in medicine and medical education.

 |10:10-10:50 a.m.
 CST||

 Home Health Care for Children with Medical Complexity: Caregiver and Provider Perspectives